design-automation/mobius-sim-funcs/documentation/poly2d.md

 # POLY2D

-The `poly2D` module has a set of functions for working with 2D polygons, on the XY plane.
+The `poly2D` module has a set of functions for working with 2D polygons, with the results projected on the XY plane.

+All the functions create new entities and do not modify the original geometry.

 ## Voronoi